azarkevich/VssSvnConverter/README.md

 VssSvnConverter
 ===============

-Yet another converter of Visual Source Safe database to Subversion repository
+Yet another converter of Visual Source Safe database to Subversion / Git repository

 Why?

-This converter was written and tested during gradual conversion of 18GB VSS repository to Subversion.
+This converter was written and tested during gradual conversion of 18GB VSS repository to Subversion and later to TFS hrough GIT.
 No one other tool(which I try), such as Vss2Svn, VssMigrate was unable do this work.
 It is too big, to complex and corrupted.

 So, this converter has advantages and disadvantages.